 - 作者: Chris Gowen

-- 关键词: Energy, Cyber Security
+- 关键词: Cyber security in energy

 LONDON - 28 July - DNV GL’s centre of excellence for smart energy and cyber security testing expertise has achieved UKAS accreditation and CESG recognition.
 After several months of intense assessment, the newly-opened Technical Assurance Laboratory (DTAL) based in Peterborough has been accredited and recognised to offer Common Criteria and Commercial Product Assurance testing.